Mandy, Indiana

-Mandy, Indiana are an English-French noise rock band based between Manchester and Berlin, formed in 2018.
+Mandy, Indiana are an English–French noise rock band based between Manchester and Berlin, formed in 2018.
 The band's lineup consists of vocalist and lyricist Valentine Caulfield, guitarist and producer Scott Fair, synth player Simon Catling, and drummer Alex Macdougall.

-Caulfield is from Paris and a native French speaker, and sings entirely in French.
-The band's name is derived from Gary, Indiana, changing the city name with "Mandy" because they liked the sound of it.
+Caulfield is from Paris and a native French speaker, and sings almost entirely in French.
+The band's name is derived from Gary, Indiana, changing the city name to "Mandy" on the advice of their new record label.

 The band released their debut album, I've Seen a Way, in 2023 to positive reception.
 It was partially recorded in a cave in the West Country and in a nearby crypt.
-Their second studio album, Urgh, is scheduled to release in February 2026.
+Their second studio album, Urgh, was released in February 2026 to widespread acclaim.

 Discography

 Adapted from AllMusic Guide, Discogs, and MusicBrainz.